 DHBA STOCK PURCHASE/TRANSFER AGREEMENT (notarized)

 COMPLETED DHBA RESALE CERTIFICATE

+Original Stock Certificate

 NOTE: if a real estate agent is involved, the above documents are REQUIRED.
-A NWMLS document may also be part of the transaction.
+A NWMLS document may also be part of the transaction, but no representation by NWMLS or any Realtor is binding on the corporation.

-No stock in the Decatur Head Beach Association shall be transferred from a selling/transferring member to a new owner without the filing of an escrow statement and a copy of the signed sale contract with the Treasurer of the Decatur Head Beach Association.
-Such escrow statements may be prepared by a commercial escrow company, or by selling/transferring/buying owners themselves.
-(Note: this was the 1993 stock transfer escrow policy- not sure if it is still necessary?????
-Isn’t this the Stock P/T agreement?)
+These documents must be submitted to the Treasurer of the DHBA Bot for a complete transfer.
+Once the transaction has closed and the documents have been submitted to the Treasurer, the DHBA Treasurer prepares the stock certificate and the President signs and mails it to the new owners

-Seller, in advance of the sale, must remove all personal possessions from Decatur Head.
+Seller, in advance of the sale completion, must remove all personal possessions from Decatur Head.
 If the buyer/transferee has agreed to take possession of some articles, this should be detailed in the sale/transfer agreement.
-Caretakers are not responsible for removing members goods.
+Caretakers are not responsible for removing member’s possessions.
 Fees will be charged to the Seller if unwanted items are not removed before the final/sale transfer dates.
-If inherited, the new member is responsible for the disposal of any unwanted possessions owned by the prior member.
+If shares are inherited, the new member is responsible for the disposal of any unwanted possessions owned by the prior member.

 The Seller pays full dues and assessments up to and including the month the final transaction closes.
 The transaction cannot be completed unless all incurred dues and assessments have been paid.
 If inherited, the new member is responsible for payment of any dues/assessments owed by the prior member, if not paid by the estate.

-The Seller (or estate executor) must provide their stock certificate to DHBA’s treasurer at the time of sale/transfer before a new certificate can be issued to the buyers/transferee.

-When the transaction is closed, the seller (or estate executor) sends a copy of the notarized final purchase/transfer agreement to the DHBA President and Treasurer.
-The DHBA’s Treasurer prepares the stock certificate and the President signs and mails it to the new owners.

-The Seller also notifies the President and Caretakers of the new members name, contact and general information, plus an email and phone number so they can be reached for more information.
+Unpaid assessments follow the shares; if a Seller does not pay its obligations, they become obligations of the new member.

 A representative of the BOT will send the new member a greeting and an announcement is made in an ALL Member email welcoming the new shareholder.
 The BOT will have up to 7 days to notify the Association/Membership of the sale including the price (unless the parties have requested this to be kept private), and the names of the owners.

 Once the proper steps have been taken above and the transaction is complete, the Seller relinquishes all rights to visiting Decatur Head unless they are attending as a guest of a member.